Moskowitza/GraphQLApolloReact/readme.md

 ```

-Create a Query to pass in to our Query Component
+Create a Query to pass in to our Query Component.
+Name your query to have access to it in Apollo Dev tools

 ```
 const POSTS_QUERY = gql`
-  {
+ query allPosts {
     posts {
       id
       title